TheoThePerson/GnomeLama/README.md

 # GnomeLama (Linux Copilot)

+> [!WARNING]
+> **This project is no longer maintained.** Due to a lack of time, I am no longer updating this repository, and it may not work with the latest versions of GNOME.
+>
+> **Feel free to fork this project** and continue development on your own copy if you want to bring it up to date.

 GnomeLama is an integration between Ollama (the open source local ai project) and gnome.
 Trying to bring windows copilot to linux with more functionality.

 ## Features